-At this time of year, many people are hunting for January bargains.
-But fraudsters are also keeping busy trying to steal your money.
+At this time of year, many people are Christmas shopping or hunting for January bargains but fraudsters are also keeping busy trying to steal your money.

 Scammers take many forms, from posing as police officers asking for your bank details and cash, to rogue traders selling goods and services.